btrask/stronglink/SUBSTANCE.md

 - Strings
 	- Format strings
 		- Always use string literals to specify format strings
-		- Use `"%s"` instead of directly passing string variables
+		- Use `"%s"` instead of directly passing string variables to avoid format string exploits
 		- Know which APIs expect format strings
 			- Passing a dynamic string where a format string was expected is a security vulnerability
 			- Name functions taking format strings ending in "f"